 What are the benefits of using cloth nappies?

-Reusable nappies are transported from their place or origin, usually China, but most reusable nappy brands are very eco-conscious so they use either train or ship to transport as this is more eco friendly, to one place in the UK.
+Reusable nappies are transported from their place of origin, usually China, but most reusable nappy brands are very eco-conscious so they use either train or ship to transport as this is more eco friendly, to one place in the UK.
 The nappies then stay with the brand or are sent to small independent retail shops.
-The majority of reusable nappy brands use eco friendly packaging which is biodegradable/compostable which again reduces waste from packaging compared to disposables in a super market.
+The majority of reusable nappy brands use eco-friendly packaging which is biodegradable/compostable which again reduces waste from packaging compared to disposables in a supermarket.

-The benefits to your baby are that cloth nappies are chemical free unlike disposables.
-Instead of living with plastic on their bottoms they have soft fleece, athletic wicking jersey or suede cloth to keep their bottoms dry.
+The benefits to your baby are that cloth nappies are chemical-free, unlike disposables.
+Instead of living with plastic on their bottoms, they have soft fleece, athletic wicking jerseys or suede cloth to keep their bottoms dry.
 There is also some research to suggest that cloth bottom babies find potty training easier.

-Cloth nappies are expensive to buy up front but can save you money over time.
-You can nalso buy them preloved and they can be used on multiple children ie twins, future children.
+Cloth nappies are expensive to buy upfront but can save you money over time.
+You can also buy them preloved and they can be used on multiple children ie twins, future children.